Landiie/landie.github.io/src/sammi-extensions/gamepad-triggers-docs.md

 #### START

 the "START" action fires whenever the analog stick's value goes above zero.
-If "START" is appended after your extension trigger's analog stick name, the LB button will fire when the stick moves from zero.
+If "START" is appended after your extension trigger's analog stick name, the SAMMI button will fire when the stick moves from zero.

-Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK START` fires the LB button when the left analog stick starts moving from its dormant position.
+Example extension trigger: `GAMEPAD LEFT_ANALOG_STICK START` fires the SAMMI button when the left analog stick starts moving from its dormant position.

 ![example press](/assets/images/sammi-extensions/gamepad-triggers/docs-8.png)